jagregory/abrash-zen-of-asm/src/chapter-16.md

 ClearS    endp
 ```

 At long last, we're down to the bare metal.
-This version of `ClearS` is just 19 bytes long.
-That's just 37% as long as the original version, *without any change whatsoever in the functionality``ClearS``makes available to the calling code*.
+This version of `ClearS`{.nasm} is just 19 bytes long.
+That's just 37% as long as the original version, *without any change whatsoever in the functionality `ClearS`{.nasm} makes available to the calling code*.
 The code is bound to run a bit faster too, given that there are far fewer instruction bytes and fewer memory accesses.

-All in all, the Zenned version of `ClearS` is a vast improvement over the original.
+All in all, the Zenned version of `ClearS`{.nasm} is a vast improvement over the original.
 Probably not the best possible implementation — *never say never!* — but an awfully good one.

 ## Knowledge and Beyond

 There is a point to all this Zenning above and beyond showing off some neat tricks we've learned (and a trick or two we'll learn more about in Volume II).
 The real point is to illustrate the breadth of knowledge you now possess, and the tremendous power that knowledge has when guided by the flexible mind.

-Consider the optimizations we made to `ClearS` above.
+Consider the optimizations we made to `ClearS`{.nasm} above.
 Our initial optimizations resulted purely from knowing particular facts about the 8088, and nothing more.
 We knew, for example, that segment registers do not have to be loaded from memory by way of general-purpose registers but can instead be loaded directly, so we made that change.

 As optimizations became harder to come by, however, we shifted from applying pure knowledge to coming up with creative solutions that involved understanding and reworking the code as a whole.
 We started out by compacting individual instructions and bits of code, but in the end we came up with a solution that applied our knowledge of the PC to implementing the functionality of the entire subroutine as efficiently as possible.

 And that, simply put, is the flexible mind.

 Think back.
-Did you have any trouble following the optimizations to `ClearS`?
+Did you have any trouble following the optimizations to `ClearS`{.nasm}?
 I very much doubt it; in fact, I would guess that you were ahead of me much of the way.
 So, you see, you already have a good feel for the flexible mind.

 There will be much more of the flexible mind in Volume II of *The Zen of Assembly Language*, but it won't be an abrupt change from what we've been doing; rather, it will be a gradual raising of our focus from learning the nuts and bolts of the PC to building applications with those nuts and bolts.
 We've trekked through knowledge and beyond; now it's time to seek out ways to bring the magic of the Zen of assembler to the real world of applications.